 KISCO: Leading the development of chemicals for electronics in Korea

-To enable the continued expansion of our research, development and production activities, KISCO is investing in the construction of over 125,000m2 of new facilities in the Iksan 3rd General Industrial Complex, located less than 2 hours from Seoul.
+To enable the continued expansion of its research, development and production activities, KISCO is investing in the construction of over 125,000m2 of new facilities in the Iksan 3rd General Industrial Complex, located less than 2 hours from Seoul.
 This began in 2018 and the first stage opened in Q1 2020.